Ultrasound: Imaging

 The potential for ultrasonic imaging of objects, in which a 3 GHz sound wave could produce resolution comparable to an optical image, was recognized by Sergei Sokolov in 1939.
 Such frequencies were not possible at the time, and what technology did exist produced relatively low-contrast images with poor sensitivity.

 Ultrasonic imaging uses frequencies of 2 megahertz and higher; the shorter wavelength allows resolution of small internal details in structures and tissues.
 The power density is generally less than 1 watt per square centimetre to avoid heating and cavitation effects in the object under examination.
 Ultrasonic imaging applications include industrial nondestructive testing, quality control and medical uses.
+Imaging can be viewed as ranging with added angular information.

 Acoustic microscopy

 Acoustic microscopy is the technique of using sound waves to visualize structures too small to be resolved by the human eye.
 High and ultra high frequencies up to several gigahertz are used in acoustic microscopes.
 The reflection and diffraction of sound waves from microscopic structures can yield information not available with light.